 The group's investment properties are stated at historical cost, less any accumulated depreciation and accumulated impairment losses.
 The fair value measurements of the group's land and buildings as at 31 December 2018 was performed internally using the market comparable approach or investment value approach that derives value based on expected rental yields.
 The valuation approach is based on an individual assessment for each property type.
 Based on this, the fair value of the investment properties is estimated at QAR 102.50 million (2017: QAR 109.92 million) as at 31 December 2018.
 The fair value measurement for all investment properties has been categorised as a Level 3 fair value based on the inputs to the valuation technique used.

-(b) Write off of investment properties
+Notes to the consolidated financial statements For the year ended 31 December 2018 b) Write off of investment properties